savirsingh/ccc-solutions/README.md

 Canadian Computing Competition solutions in C++, Python, Java.
 I started solving these problems in December 2021 (in Grade 9).

-This repository contains all of my solutions to CCC problems from 2001 to 2022.
+This repository contains all of my solutions to CCC problems from 2001 to 2022, as well as other fun problems to get you thinking (stored [here](https://github.com/savirsingh/ccc-solutions/tree/main/Other%20Preparation))

 I'm most comfortable with Python and C++.
 C++ is now my main programming language for competitive programming.